vserranoc/refactored-waddle/model/Readme.md

 As part of the preprocessing, we generate a word weight that gives stopwords such as the, you, of, will, etc. a lower weight.
 For this we use a tf-idf, which allows us to calculate the weight of the words according to their frequency and apply the inverse of this.
 Thus, the rarest words will receive the highest weight.
 The Python tool used to do this is [tfidf](https://www.freecodecamp.org/news/how-to-process-textual-data-using-tf-idf-in-python-cd2bbc0a94a3/).

-We consider the following methods:
+We consider the following methods: Logistic regression and Nave Bayes Algorithm, each with two options: *CountVec* and *tfidf*.
+The first is about t convert a collection of text documents to a matrix of token counts, while the second gives weight to the words determined by the inverse of the frequency of their appearance in the corpus.

 ## 4. Algorithm